wrlxavier/mpc-conical-tank-synoptic/README.md

 ## Development Notes

-- The `/simulation/batch` endpoint currently returns **mocked data** based on first-order dynamics
-- Replace `_generate_mocked_data()` in `app.src.services.simulation_service.SimulationService` with actual tank model integration
-- Implement nonlinear ODEs from project documentation (truncated cone geometry + Torricelli discharge)
-- Add MPC controller integration when control algorithms are ready
-- The real-time mode uses first-order dynamics and proportional control; contributions for full MPC or physical pipeline are welcome
+- Real-time mode currently relies on the physics core under `app/src/simulation` driven by `RealTimeService`
+- Implement nonlinear ODE refinements or improved MPC tuning directly in the real-time loop
+- Extend the WebSocket payload if additional diagnostics or KPIs are required

 ## System Requirements